WHO WE ARE

 St. Vincent de Paul Place serves those who are physically, mentally, or spiritually impoverished.
 We welcome anyone in need.
 Our goal is to motivate our patrons toward self-sufficiency and a better life.
 We are a nonprofit organization, and a ministry of the Catholic Diocese of Norwich.

 Our patrons range in age from infants to the elderly.
 We serve the homeless, the unemployed, the underemployed, veterans, and others in need, regardless of race or religion.

 Our staff of 4 full-time and 3 part-time employees is supported by over 150 active volunteers.
-They contributed 16,546 hours in 2015.
-This is the equivalent of 8 full-time paid employees.
 We could not accomplish our work without these generous people.

 We receive support from the Diocese of Norwich, from grants, and from your direct donations.
-In 2016 over 50 percent of our income came from your direct donations.
+Over 50 percent of our income comes from your direct donations.

 Our Care and Advocacy program has a full-time case manager who provides crisis intervention, assessment, and referrals including: information source for people who may not have access to news outlets, updates on job openings, apartment listings, available programs, community events, and weather emergencies, bus tickets to appointments and jobs, emergency financial assistance, showers, clothing and hygiene supplies, and household items for people moving into a new residence.